whatthefoobar/react-blog/README.md

 # react-blog

 Mission: fullstack MERN blog with editable blog post, infinite scroll lazy loading and carousel component of blog posts in the Home section.
 Bonus: change from JavaScript to TypeScript

-Bug found: between 900px and 768px the toggle function on the menu glitches; find out why.

 Edit: Updated UI briefly should fix Render issue with Vite so I can deploy the app as a fullstack project (not deploy api and client separately)